-Any of our facilities may be harmed or rendered inoperable by natural or man-made disasters, including earthquakes, tornadoes, hurricanes, wildfires, floods, nuclear disasters, acts of terrorism or other criminal activities, infectious disease outbreaks, and power outages, which may render it difficult or impossible for us to operate our business for some period of time.
+Any of our facilities or operations may be harmed or rendered inoperable by natural or man-made disasters, including earthquakes, tornadoes, hurricanes, wildfires, floods, nuclear disasters, acts of terrorism or other criminal activities, infectious disease outbreaks, such as COVID-19, and power outages, which may render it difficult or impossible for us to operate our business for some period of time or decrease productivity.
 For example, our IRC and a data center that hosts some of our customer services are located in the San Francisco Bay Area, a region known for seismic activity.
 Our facilities would likely be costly to repair or replace, and any such efforts would likely require substantial time.
+In addition, like many companies, we have recently implemented a work from home policy as a result of the COVID-19 pandemic.
+This policy may negatively impact productivity.
 Any disruptions in our operations could negatively impact our business and operating results, and harm our reputation.
 In addition, we may not carry business insurance or may not carry sufficient business insurance to compensate for losses that may occur.
 Any such losses or damages could have a material adverse effect on our business, operating results and financial condition.
-In addition, the facilities of significant vendors, including the manufacturer of our proprietary acoustic sensor, may be harmed or rendered inoperable by such natural or man-made disasters, which may cause disruptions, difficulties or material adverse effects on our business.
+In addition, the facilities of significant vendors, including the manufacturer of our proprietary acoustic sensor, may be harmed or rendered inoperable by such natural or man-made disasters, which may cause disruptions, difficulties or material adverse effects on our business